-Here are a list of things you can do while in Pulga.
+Here is a list of things you can do while in Pulga.

 Along the hike to Pulga, there are two foot over bridges which you will need to cross.
 Just adjacent to the bridge, are waterfalls which make perfect pit stops along the hike.
 Just sit and soak in the fresh air of nature.